Happy Birthday Charlie Chaplin

 Born to music hall entertainers, Chaplin’s childhood was one of poverty and hardship.
-His parents were both ill and had trouble finding work, so they sent him to a workhouse when he was just seven years old.
+His parents were both ill and had trouble finding work.
+They sent him to a workhouse when he was just seven years old.
 Amidst his difficult childhood, Chaplin discovered he had a talent for acting, making his first stage appearance at the age of five.

-Chaplin began to pursue acting more around the age of nine, when he joined an acting troupe known as The Eight Lancashire Lads.
-At seventeen, Chaplin toured Britain with the Fred Karno Company, and in 1910 made his first trip America with the troupe.
-In 1913 Mack Sennett, a producer in the new field of “flickers,” saw his act and offered Chaplin a part.
-At first Chaplin was hesitant to leave the stage for films, but his mind was made up when he heard he could make $150 a week (about $15,600 in today’s wages).
+Acting was something that he wanted to pursue.
+So, through his mother’s contacts, at the age of nine, Chaplin joined a clog-dancing troupe known as The Eight Lancashire Lads.
+Dancing never fulfilled his desire for acting though.
+At nineteen, Chaplin toured Britain with the Fred Karno Company, and in 1910, he made his first trip to America with the troupe.
+In 1913, Mack Sennett, a producer in the new field of “flickers,” saw his act and offered Chaplin a part.
+At first, Chaplin was hesitant to leave the stage for films, but his mind was made up when he heard he could make $150 a week (about $15,600 in today’s wages).

 In 1914, Chaplin’s debut came in a short film called Making a Living.
-Wanting to stand out more as an actor, he then put together a costume of oversized pants, a tight coat, a derby hat, and cane.
-His “Little Tramp” character was instantly successful.
-Chaplin’s Little Tramp became one of the most popular and easily recognizable figures of the twentieth century.
-Using his wild imagination he was able to transform dinner rolls into ballet shoes, or a worn boot into a feast fit for a king.
+Wanting to stand out more as an actor, he then put together a costume of oversized pants, a tight coat, a derby hat, and a cane.
+His character, “The Tramp” was an instant success and became one of the most popular and easily recognizable figures of the twentieth century.
+Using his wild imagination he was able to transform dinner rolls into ballet shoes or a worn boot into a feast fit for a king.

-Chaplin soon began directing his films and he made 35 short movies with Sennett the first year!
-Chaplin was so successful in those early years, he was offered a contract for $670,000 a year in 1916 (equal to over $68 million today), making the actor one of the highest paid people in the world of any profession.
-And he was often hailed as “the funniest man in the world.”
+Chaplin soon began directing films and made 35 short movies with Sennett the first year.
+Chaplin was so successful in those early years that he was offered a contract for $670,000 a year in 1916 (equal to over $68 million today), making him one of the highest paid people in the world of any profession.
+He was often hailed as “the funniest man in the world.”

 When sound was added to films, Chaplin was hesitant to switch.
 He did incorporate music into his movies, composing many of the pieces himself.
 Eventually, the actor and director did make several “talkies” in the 1940s and ‘50s.
 Though he still worked mainly in comedy, Chaplin took on a more political tone.
 Films like Modern Times, The Dictator, and A King in New York highlighted social and economic issues brought about by the Great Depression, the rise of Hitler, and the Cold War.
 By then, his popularity had faded and his political views were controversial.
 He moved to Switzerland in 1953.
 Although he lived in the US for more than 40 years, Chaplin never became an American citizen.